We’re committed to keeping our readers informed.

 How will schools follow social-distancing guidelines?

-Even once schools do resume in-person classes, things will look a lot different than what we’re used to.
-This week, the CDC released a set of guidelines for schools reopening, which include spacing desks 6 feet apart, having students eat lunch at their desks instead of the cafeteria, and closing playgrounds and other communal spaces where possible.
+In May, the CDC released a set of guidelines for schools reopening, which include spacing desks six feet apart, having students eat lunch at their desks instead of the cafeteria, and closing playgrounds and other communal spaces where possible.

 The CDC guidelines state that all staff members and children over age 2 should wear cloth masks throughout the school day, and emphasize the importance of daily disinfecting of high touch surfaces and limiting use of shared equipment.
 Additionally, they recommend screening students and staff for symptoms, and making plans for when people get sick, including short closings to allow for disinfecting.

 Many of the CDC recommendations are intended to minimize the number of students and adults in close contact with each other.
 For example, they recommend keeping the same group of students and staff together — all day for younger students, and as much as possible for older students.
 They also suggest staggering school drop off times and having children sit one person per row on school buses.

 As evidenced by a recent viral photo of Georgia students packed in a school hallway, some of the recommended social-distancing guidelines are difficult to implement.
 The AAP acknowledged this in its June 25 statement, saying, “In many school settings, 6 feet between students is not feasible without limiting the number of students.”
 In such cases, the AAP recommends that schools “weigh the benefits of strict adherence … with the potential downside if remote learning is the only alternative.”
 Massachusetts has said that schools can reopen with 3 feet of distance between children.